arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

   even with the RocksDB engine.
 Reads from these collections can still be done in parallel but no writes

+* modifying documents in a collection with a geo index will cause multiple additional writes to RocksDB for maintaining the index structures

 * the number of documents reported for collections (`db.<collection>.count()`) may be slightly wrong during transactions if there are parallel transactions ongoing for the same collection that also modify the number of documents